AlexRmlt/ethicbot-rasa/data/nlu.md

 - [](plural:singular)[](moralstatus:animal)There is [a dog](stakeholder) which is also involved in the situation
 - [](plural:unspecific_plural)[](moralstatus:human)If [Carla](PERSON) takes path A, she will reach a group of people who have to be rescued.
 - [](plural:unspecific_plural)[](moralstatus:human)There is [another group](stakeholder) of persons to be rescued.
 They can be reached taking path B.
+- [Mark](ORG)[](plural:singular)[](moralstatus:human)Mark is a crewperson on a marine-research submarine traveling underneath a large iceberg.
+- [](plural:unspecific_plural)[](moralstatus:human)There are more people in the upper section of the ship, where they all have not enough oxygen to survive for a longer time
+- [](plural:singular)A single crewmember is in the lower section where enough oxygen is remaining, but he is lying unconscious on the ground
+- [](plural:singular)There is a man on the tracks
+- [](plural:unspecific_plural)There is a robot who must look for trapped people after a natural catastrophe

 ## intent:thanks
 - you helped a lot thank you